 So now, the guy goes home and he starts screwin’ his own wife, see.
 So he screws her for a little bit and then he stops, and he goes out of the room and reads LIFE magazine.
 Then he goes back in, he starts screwin’ again.
 He says, “Excuse me for a minute, honey.”
 He goes out and he smokes a cigarette.
 Now his wife is gettin’ sore as hell.
 He comes back in the room, he starts screwin’ again.
 He gets up to start to leave again to go look at the moon.
 She looks at him and says, “Hey, whats the matter with ya?
 You’re screwin’ just like a Chinaman!”

 How to Get the Look

-- White button-down dress shirt with a large spread collar, front placket, and double/French cuffs
+- Pale yellow or white-and-red striped button-down shirt with large point collars and double/French cuffs

 - Silk patterned necktie, either:

 - Cinnamon red, mustard yellow, and taupe R-down-to-L stripes